turingschool/front-end-curriculum/projects/overlook.md

 As a visitor,
-when a valid customer has been selected, and there is not a current booking for today's date, the `Rooms` page's UI will display a button for creating a new booking.
+when a valid customer has been selected, and there is not a current booking for today's date, the UI for the `Rooms` page will show a button for creating a new booking.
-Clicking this button will reveal an options menu that allows for filtering rooms by type.
+Clicking this button will reveal a menu that allows for filtering rooms by type.

 If the desired room type is available for the current date, that room information will be displayed and be available for booking.
-If there desired room type is _not_ available for the current date, all other available rooms will be displayed and be available for booking.
+If the desired room type is _not_ available for the current date, all other available rooms will be displayed and be available for booking.
 ```

 ```
 As a visitor,
-when a valid customer has been selected, and there are rooms that are available for booking on the `Rooms` page, all available rooms will list the following information:
+when a valid customer has been selected, and there are rooms that are available for booking on the `Rooms` page, all available rooms will show me the following information:

 - type
 - number of beds